Flatness-Aware Prompt Selection Improves Accuracy and Sample Efficiency: Introduction

 Manually ``engineering'' prompts for large language models (LLMs) have been shown to lead to tremendous performance gains and have been a subject of intense study in recent years \cite{schick2021exploiting,reynolds2021prompt,mishra2022reframing}.
 However, the task of prompt engineering can be challenging due to the difficulty in determining the effectiveness of a prompt solely based on its raw text form.
 Consequently, this process is typically carried out manually, which can be laborious and time-intensive.
 In particular, LLMs may produce vastly different predictive distributions for two seemingly comparable prompts, despite their semantic similarity~\cite{mishra2022reframing}.
 This phenomenon results in an unexpectedly high level of variability.~\cite{DBLP:journals/tacl/JiangXAN20,perez2021true,DBLP:journals/tacl/ElazarKRRHSG21}.

 In response to such difficulties, recent works propose metrics for automatic prompt selection.
 Notably, \citet{sorensen2022information} introduces \emph{Mutual Information (MI)} to quantify the shared information between prediction and inputs.
 Further, \citet{chen2022relation} introduces \emph{Sensitivity (\sensitivity)} to quantify model receptiveness to textual perturbations of the input prompts.
-Despite such metrics' empirical effectiveness, the underlying principles that enable them are not well-understood.
-This motivates the following questions: \begin{enumerate*}[label=(\subscript{RQ}{{\arabic*}}),leftmargin=35pt] \itemsep-0.6em \item What makes the existing methods for prompt selection effective? \item How are these existing methods connected? \item Are there any new metrics complementary to the existing ones? \end{enumerate*}
+Despite such metrics' empirical effectiveness, the underlying principles that enable them are not well understood.